1969 Curaçao uprising

 Several causes for the uprising have been cited.
 The island's economy, after decades of prosperity brought about by the oil industry, particularly a Shell refinery, was in decline and unemployment was rising.
 Curaçao, a former colony of the Netherlands, became part of the semi-independent Netherlands Antilles under a 1954 charter, which redefined the relationship between the Netherlands and its former colonies.
 Under this arrangement, Curaçao was still part of the Kingdom of the Netherlands.
 Anti-colonial activists decried this status as a continuation of colonial rule but others were satisfied the political situation was beneficial to the island.
 After slavery was abolished in 1863, black Curaçaoans continued to face racism and discrimination.
 They did not participate fully in the riches resulting from Curaçao's economic prosperity and were disproportionately affected by the rise in unemployment.
-Black Power sentiments in Curaçao were spreading, mirroring developments in the United States and across the Caribbean, of which Curaçaoans were very much aware.
+Black power sentiments in Curaçao were spreading, mirroring developments in the United States and across the Caribbean, of which Curaçaoans were very much aware.
 The Democratic Party dominated local politics but could not fulfill its promise to maintain prosperity.
 Radical and socialist ideas became popular in the 1960s.
 In 1969, a labor dispute arose between a Shell sub-contractor and its employees.
 This dispute escalated and became increasingly political.
-A demonstration by workers and labor activists on May 30 became violent, sparking the uprising.
+A demonstration by workers and labor activists on 30 May became violent, sparking the uprising.

 The riots left two people dead and much of central Willemstad destroyed, and hundreds of people were arrested.
 The protesters achieved most of their immediate demands: higher wages for workers and the Netherlands Antillean government's resignation.
-It was a pivotal moment in the history of Curaçao and of the vestigial Dutch Empire.
-New parliamentary elections in September gave the uprising's leaders seats in parliament, the Estates of the Netherlands Antilles.
+It was a pivotal moment in the history of Curaçao and of the vestigial Dutch colonial empire.
+New parliamentary elections in September gave the uprising's leaders seats in the Parliament of the Netherlands Antilles.
 A commission investigated the riots; it blamed economic issues, racial tensions, and police and government misconduct.
 The uprising prompted the Dutch government to undertake new efforts to fully decolonize the remains of its colonial empire.
 Suriname became independent in 1975 but leaders of the Netherlands Antilles resisted independence, fearing the economic repercussions.
 The uprising stoked long-standing distrust of Curaçao in nearby Aruba, which seceded from the Netherlands Antilles in 1986.
 Papiamentu gained social prestige and more widespread use after the uprising.
 It was followed by a renewal in Curaçaoan literature, much of which dealt with local social issues and sparked discussions about Curaçao's national identity.